SyntaxErrorThapa/SyntaxErrorThapa/README.md

         self.humor_level = "High"  # Because coding should be fun!
 ```
 *If you found the syntax error in the code above, let's connect on LinkedIn!* <br>
-Also, if you want to check out the two websites that I've hosted, the links are <a href='http://www.letsstudytogether.net'>Let's Study Together</a> & <a href='http://www.leetcodejournal.com'>Leetcode Journal</a>.
+Also, if you want to check out the two web application that I've hosted, the links are <a href='http://www.letsstudytogether.net'>Let's Study Together</a> & <a href='http://www.leetcodejournal.com'>Leetcode Journal</a>.